GoogleCloudPlatform/python-docs-samples/dataflow/gemma-flex-template/README.md

-# RunInference on Dataflow Streaming with Gemma and Flex Templates
+# RunInference on Dataflow streaming with Gemma and Flex Templates

 Gemma is a family of lightweight, state-of-the art open models built from research and technology used to create the Gemini models.
 You can use Gemma models in your Apache Beam inference pipelines with the `RunInference` transform.

 This example demonstrates how to use a Gemma model running on Pytorch in a streaming Dataflow pipeline that has Pub/Sub sources and sinks.
-This pipeline is deployed using flex templates.
+This pipeline is deployed by using Flex Templates.

 For more information about using RunInference, see [Get started with AI/ML pipelines](https://beam.apache.org/documentation/ml/overview/) in the Apache Beam documentation.